Continuing Qualification Requirements (CQR)

 Through the self-assessment findings, participants may receive a customized list of “targeted” learning opportunities.
 These are learning-specific topics targeted to the identified knowledge areas.
 Completing continuing education activities in these identified areas is the third component of the CQR process.

 The CQR process is complementary to existing components of certification and registration requirements.
 CQR provides the opportunity to demonstrate that your knowledge and skills are up-to-date, helping you re-energize your passion and enjoyment of work and your connection to patients and healthcare.

 Because of accelerating advancements in technology and growing capabilities in the healthcare field, the idea of “Once certified, forever qualified” no longer meets the expectations of patients or the profession.
 Today, this is more accurately described as “Once certified, forever learning, evolving and developing as a qualified professional.”
 Continuous quality improvement is an expectation across all healthcare facilities, systems and professions.

-An R.T.’s compliance phase with CQR will begin seven years into the initial 10-year certification period.
-For example, for R.T.s earning certification in 2011, the compliance phase can begin in 2018, allowing three years to complete the professional profile, self-assessment and targeted continuing education by 2021.
-And remember, CQR applies to R.T.s with primary or post-primary certifications earned since January 1, 2011.
+An R.T.’s compliance phase with CQR will begin seven years into the initial 10-year certification and registration period.
+For example, for R.T.s earning certification and registration in 2011, the compliance phase can begin in 2018, allowing three years to complete the professional profile, self-assessment and targeted continuing education by 2021.
+And remember, CQR applies to R.T.s with primary or post-primary certifications and registrations earned since January 1, 2011.